A film by Paolo Casalis

 To break the indifference on Darfur humanitarian crisis, an enterprising activist must create an all-refugee national football team and compete in the World Cup.

-In 2005 Gabriel Stauring, a young and enthusiast activist from California, decides to create an N.G.O. and move to Africa - always with a camera in his hand - to help the thousands of refugees from Darfur escaping from a cruel, dramatic civil war in Sudan.
+In 2005 Gabriel Stauring, a young and enthusiast activist from California, decided to create an N.G.O. and move to Africa - always with a camera in his hand - to help the thousands of refugees from Darfur escaping from a cruel, dramatic civil war in Sudan.

 Eight years after, Gabriel's enthusiasm is far less: nobody is any longer interested in his mission.

 What could he do, to capture the world's attention?